ShabalalaWATP/VRAgent/README.md

 1. After uploading code, click **"Start New Scan"**
 2. Watch the real-time progress bar as VRAgent:
    - Extracts and parses your code
-   - Detects hardcoded secrets
+   - Detects hardcoded secrets (40+ secret types)
-   - Runs static analysis (ESLint, Semgrep)
+   - Runs static analysis scanners based on detected languages:
+     - ESLint for JavaScript/TypeScript
+     - Semgrep for all supported languages
+     - Bandit for Python
+     - gosec for Go
+     - SpotBugs for Java/Kotlin
+     - clang-tidy for C/C++
-   - Parses dependencies
+   - Parses dependencies from manifest files
-   - Looks up known CVEs
+   - Looks up known CVEs in OSV database
-   - Calculates risk scores
+   - Enriches findings with NVD data and EPSS scores
+   - Generates AI summaries and exploitability analysis
 3. When complete, you'll see the scan report

 #### Viewing Results